librasteve/raku-Dan-Pandas/README.md

 use Dan::Pandas;
 ```

-A Dockerfile is provided based on the Python [jupyter/scipy-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook) - look out for examples implemented as Jupyter notebooks on the raku Jupyter kernel.
-See installation section below...
+A Dockerfile is provided based on the Python [jupyter/scipy-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook) - ideal for example Dan Jupyter notebooks!

 _Contributions via PR are very welcome - please see the backlog Issue, or just email p6steve@furnival.net to share ideas!_